Skip to main content

 What does non-MAGI mean?

 Non-MAGI Medi-Cal covers people whose eligibility is not determined by Modified Adjusted Gross Income, primarily seniors (65+), people with disabilities, and long-term-care applicants.
-MAGI Medi-Cal (the post-ACA expansion category for working-age adults and children) uses tax-based income rules and never had an asset test.
-The 2024 elimination applies to non-MAGI; MAGI was already asset-free.
+MAGI Medi-Cal (the post-ACA expansion category for working-age adults and children) uses tax-based income rules and has no asset test.
+The reinstated 2026 asset limit applies to non-MAGI; MAGI categories remain asset-free.

 Does my parent's house still get protected?

-Yes, but it does not need protecting in the way it once did.
-The home was already an exempt asset under prior Medi-Cal rules.
-Since January 2024 no assets count for non-MAGI eligibility.
+Yes.
+The home is an exempt asset under Medi-Cal rules, along with one vehicle and personal belongings, so it does not count toward the reinstated asset limit.
 The remaining concern with a home is estate recovery after death, which in California applies only to probate assets.
 A home held in a living trust or with a beneficiary deed bypasses probate, so it bypasses recovery.

 What is the Community Spouse Resource Allowance?

 When one spouse enters a nursing home and applies for Medi-Cal (or receives certain home-and-community-based waiver services), the Community Spouse Resource Allowance protects assets for the spouse who stays at home.
-The 2026 federal range is approximately $31,584 minimum to $157,920 maximum, updated annually.
+The 2026 federal range is $32,532 minimum to $162,660 maximum, updated annually.
 California uses the federal maximum.

 Does California still have a look-back period?

-California eliminated the look-back period for most transfers in non-MAGI Medi-Cal as part of the asset reform.
-Federal rules still impose a 60-month look-back for transfers in nursing-home and certain waiver applications, but California's implementation in non-MAGI categories is more lenient than most states.
+Federal rules impose a 60-month look-back for asset transfers in nursing-home and certain waiver applications, and California's implementation in non-MAGI categories has been more lenient than most states.
+Transfers made during the 2024 to 2025 no-limit window are not penalized.
 Always confirm current rules with a county worker or an elder-law attorney before transferring assets.

 What is Medi-Cal estate recovery?